 Today, Monday 15th April, Dublin City University hosted a special event entitled ‘Accessing Your Future Talent’ to mark the launch of the new DCU Access to the Workplace Programme.
-This pilot initiative will provide up to 45 DCU 2nd Year Access students with a high quality work placement this summer, hosted by 30 leading Irish companies participating in the scheme in 2019.
+This pilot initiative will provide up to 50 DCU Access students with a high quality work placement this summer, hosted by over 35 leading Irish companies participating in the scheme in 2019.

 DCU’s Access Programme, now in its 28th year, is the largest programme of its kind in Ireland, supporting nearly 1,300 students in the 2018/19 academic year.
 It makes third level education attainable to talented students from socio-economically disadvantaged backgrounds and provides a range of personal, financial and academic supports to enable students to thrive and excel in their studies in DCU.

 The DCU Access to the Workplace Programme is an additional opportunity that has been offered to Access students who are currently in the second year of their studies in DCU.
 It was developed through a collaboration between DCU’s Access Service and DCU Educational Trust, a registered charity which builds relationships with individual and corporate supporters of DCU.

 Speaking at the launch event, Cathy McLoughlin, Head of DCU Access Service, stated:

 “We know that many of our Access students rely on summer employment to save for the upcoming academic year and we welcome the strong response to Access to the Workplace from DCU’s corporate supporters so far.
 Their commitment to offer meaningful work placements will allow our students to not only generate a modest income this summer but also to prepare for working in a professional environment and to gain experience in their chosen field.”